vwon23/streamlit-data-profiler/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-Below is instruction on how to run this streamlit application
+Below is instruction on how to run this streamlit application.

 ### Prerequisites

-This application require python version > 3.6 and < 3.12
+This application require python version > 3.6 and < 3.12.

 ### Installation

-_Below is an example of how you can instruct your audience on installing and setting up your app.
-This template doesn't rely on any external dependencies or services._

 1. Clone the repository.
    ```sh